rdsea/sys4bigml/tutorials/MLServing-2021-discontinued/README.md

 # ML Serving tutorial

+>Note that the tutorial is possible working but we have stopped to update it.

 ## Study goal
 The purpose of this tutorial is to create a simple end-to-end pipeline providing Machine Learning (ML) service using Python and [Kubernetes](https://kubernetes.io/)(K8s).
 This covers all  basic steps making a serving pipeline including preparing data, developing, training ML model, and deploying ML models on K8s server.
 After deploying models, we can re-train or replace the model on run time without interrupting the ML service.